colinhunt/gitr/README.md

     gitr [repo path]... [any git command]

 All you need to get started is to checkout the desired repos into the same parent directory.
-Change into that directory and start typing git commands: just add an extra `r`.
+Change into that directory and start typing git commands: only just add an extra `r`.

 Say the following directory structure exists, and that `roles` and `profiles` are git repos: